photography-mismasphotography-mismasphotography-mismasphotography-mismas

 “It is a rough road that leads to the heights of greatness.”

-Here my friends is where the new chapter begins…
+Here, my friends, is where the new chapter begins…

 Equipment: Mercedes G Pro, Canon, GoPro, Fuji instax, portable printer, Macintosh;